eclipse-vertx/vert.x/core_manual_python.md

 Then `request.uri` would contain the string `/a/b/c/page.html?param1=abc&param2=xyz`.

 Request URIs can be relative or absolute (with a domain) depending on what the client sent.
-In many cases they will be relative.
+In most cases they will be relative.

 The request uri contains the value as defined in [Section 5.1.2 of the HTTP specification - Request-URI](http://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html)